Interference-Controlled Radiative Heat Transport in Time-Modulated Networks

 Near-field radiative heat transfer has been a central topic in thermal nanophotonics for the past two decades~\cite{Volokitin,Joulain,Cuevas,biehs1}.
 In this regime, energy exchange is often dominated by narrowband surface modes, such as surface phonon polaritons, which require strong spectral overlap for efficient coupling.
 Consequently, even modest detuning between resonances leads to a sharp suppression of heat transfer~\cite{Pendry,pba_prb_2010,Miller_prl_2015}, severely limiting the adaptability of nanoscale thermal networks.
 Existing approaches to overcome this limitation rely on structural redesign~\cite{Rodriguez_prl2011,Cuevas_prl_2017,Messina_prb_2017,Fan_prl_2018}, amplification mechanisms~\cite{pba_prl_2014}, or magnetic-field-induced nonreciprocity~\cite{Tang,Song,Lingling,Cuevas2,pba2016}, but remain inherently static or require large external fields.
 Temporal modulation of optical properties provides a dynamic alternative, enabling control of thermal emission~\cite{Liberal,Fan1,Wang1,Wang2} and radiative heat exchange~\cite{Wang3,Wang4}.
 Recent experiments have demonstrated modulation at gigahertz frequencies~\cite{Hui,Chegel} and through ultrafast phononic excitation~\cite{Khalsa,Kusaba}, allowing coherent changes of infrared optical properties on sub-picosecond time scales.
 Using Floquet theory, directional heat flow between isothermal reservoirs has been predicted~\cite{Alcazar}, while time-dependent Green’s-function approaches have revealed enhancement, suppression and frequency conversion of radiative heat transfer~\cite{Fan2,Fan3}.
 A general many-body Floquet framework has recently been developped, providing a broader theoretical foundation to investigate complex driven systems~\cite{arXiv:2510.19378}.
+Interestingly, thermophotonic transport can be affected by intrinsic electronic orders, such as charge-density-wave transitions, which alter the band structure and optical response~\cite{Zhao}.
+Coupling these effects with temporal modulation could enable additional control over radiative energy transfer.